 When I arrived in Golden, I had a sense of peace as if Nick welcomed me with that gorgeous smile I loved and miss so much.
 I miss that smile that I saw for the last time as he drove away from our house one year ago today.
 God, I miss that smile.

 One year ago I spent the afternoon getting ready for my Vegas trip.
 I went to get my nails done, and when Nick texted me to ask me what I was doing, I said “getting prettied up Vegas style.”
-He told me to come home and say goodbye because he was going to stop home quick before leaving for his weekend trip.
-I told him I didn’t know if I was going to come home because I wanted to head to the mall after to pick up our wedding rings and I wanted to get there and back before rush hour.
+He told me to come home and say goodbye as he was going to stop home quick before leaving for his weekend trip.
+I told him I didn’t know if I was going to come home.
+I wanted to head to the mall after the salon to pick up our wedding rings and I wanted to get there and back before rush hour.
 Nick insisted I come home and of course I was easily convinced.

 I got home, and Nick was so damned excited for the weekend.
 I couldn’t believe how much energy he had considering he had no sleep the night before.
 We were there for about five minutes, and then we both walked out the door.

 I hugged him in the street, and this feeling came over me that I have not been able to explain.
-I hugged him so hard, and we laughed and joked about how we didn’t know if we would make it a week with out one another.
+I hugged him so hard.
+We laughed and joked about how we didn’t know if we would make it a week with out one another.
 We had never gone that long.
 I kissed him long, and I told him not to die.
-If you haven’t read my earlier blogs, you wouldn’t know that I actually said those words to him every time he left for sledding.
+If you have read my earlier blogs, you would know that I actually said those words to him every time he left for sledding.